 Takashi Yamamiya

-goodies includes odeco, Techo, Skeleton and LanguageGame.
-My
+And I made a couple of goodies includes ODECo, Techo, Skeleton and LanguageGame.

 Education